cardinia/TauFW/docs/CMSDAS2020/sw_setup.md

 from the corresponding fork after adding it as an additional remote to their own fork.

 Long story short: Make use of strengths of github to improve the collaborative work among you during this exercise!
-Do not forget, that you all should consider yourselves as an entire analysis group working hand in hand to achieve a nice measurement :)
+Do not forget, that you are one analysis group working hand in hand to achieve a nice measurement :)